katsu-rai/katsu-rai/README.md

 - Deep Learning

 ## 👯 Let's Collaborate
-I'm open to collaborating on interesting projects, especially those related to web development, AI, open-sources.
+I'm open to collaborating on interesting projects, especially those related to web development, AI, open sources.
 Feel free to reach out if you have something in mind!

 ## 📫 How to Reach Me
 - **LinkedIn:** [www.linkedin.com/in/katsu-rai]